-This article will explain the core concepts of an Engine, including creating a new engine, with and without a custom delivery address and the available settings for engines.
+This article will explain the core concepts of an Engine, including how to create a new engine, with and without a custom delivery address, and the available settings for engines.

 Key terms